MateuszNaKodach/HeroesOfDomainDrivenDesign.EventSourcing.Ruby/README.md

 - [Read the Heroes of Domain-Driven Design series on LinkedIn]( https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7208819112179908609)

-This project probably won't be fully-functional HOMM3 engine implementation, because it's done for education purposes.
+This project probably won't be fully-functional HOMM3 engine implementation, because it's done for educational purposes.
+If you'd like to talk with me about mentioned development practices fell free to contact on [linkedin.com/in/mateusznakodach/](https://www.linkedin.com/in/mateusznakodach/).

 ## 🚀 How to run the project locally?